Alonso-del-Arte/chess/doc/Variants.md

 I don't know if anyone in real life has tried to develop rules for the game that make for satisfying game play without contradicting what we see on the show.

+Interestingly, in an episode of *Star Trek: Deep Space Nine*, Commander Sisko (Avery Brooks) and Lt.
+Dax (Terry Farrell) play a game of regular chess rather than 3D chess.

 ### Taser chess

 Fletcher Heisler of the YouTube channel Everything Is Hacked has created a